Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

 set :deploy_to, "/home/deploy/rails_projects/dummy_app_staging"
 ```

 <p>That's a basic configuration that should be sufficient in most cases.
 But Capistrano is a really sophisticated tool, you can specify diffrent servers for staging and production environment, diffrent git branches, diffrent repositories and many more.
-Just specify diffrent settings in production.rb and staging.rb if you need to.</p>
+Just specify different settings in production.rb and staging.rb if you need to.</p>

 <h2>Deployment</h2>